 - University of San Francisco, San Francisco, CA

 This school openly recruits minorities, specifically among African-American, Hispanic, Asian, Muslim, and LGBT communities, offering scholarships and many other benefits.
-Coursework in interdisciplinary studies focus on the history, culture and arts of all minorities groups on its campus.
+Coursework in interdisciplinary studies focuses on the history, culture, and arts of all minority groups on its campus.

 These then are the 8 most diverse colleges and universities in the U.S. They are followed by other schools in California, New York, New Jersey, and Maine.
 From the list of the top 50, there is not one Midwestern university and only one from the South, in Virginia.
 Two of the top 50 are in Texas.
 The list is interesting because it also points to the fact that the least diverse universities are clustered in very specific geographical areas.